hendra-haliman/angular-datatable/README.md

-# AngularDatatable
+# Angular Datatable

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.11.
+This project was made to serve as a playing ground for using Angular and datatables (datatables.net) JS library.

 Setup: